likianta/markdown-image-lofter/README.md

         or get help with:

         ```shell
-        python -m markdown_image_lofter --help
+        python -m markdown_image_lofter -h
         ```

         ![](.assets/20220505220318.png)

 3. After process is done, you get a new markdown file (the same origin name but with a different extension: '.export.md').

-4. Now you can post it on your blog.
+4. Now you can publish it to your blog.